n8willis/opentype-shaping-documents/opentype-shaping-hebrew.md

 positioned either above or below the base character.

 Hebrew also includes a sizable set of **cantillation marks**, in addition to vowel, diacritical, and pronunciation marks.
+Cantillation marks are also referred to as **tropes**.

 ## Glyph classification ##